about US

 We believe education should be accessible to all, not just those who’ve survived, but those who are still surviving.
 Our work is grounded in intersectionality, inclusion, and trust, and every woman who walks through our doors is met with empathy, respect, and belief.

-“We are not a crisis service we are the next step.” - Intersectionality Women's Programmes CIC
+“We are not a crisis service, we are the next step.”

 From The Founder

-I wanted to create something different.
-A place of safety, education, and belonging where women could learn, heal, and grow at their own pace, also thrive in society”.
+A place of safety, education, and belonging, where women could learn, heal, and grow at their own pace and move forward with confidence in society".